Characterizing resources for multiparameter estimation of SU(2) and SU(1,1) unitaries: Conclusion and outlook

-Afterwards, we considered a more pragmatic scenario in which the estimation is performed via signal-to-noise ratio of first and second moments of the $su(2)$ and $su(1,1)$ generators on the evolved probe states.
-Analyzing such a scenario with the ideal class of pure probe states that we have identified, we found that the twin-Fock state emerges in both \textit{SU}(2) and \textit{SU}(1,1) estimations as the only state that allows to achieve Heisenberg limit for at least two out of the three parameters.
+Afterwards, we considered a more pragmatic scenario in which the estimation is performed via signal-to-noise ratio of first and second moments of the ($su(2)$ and $su(1,1)$) generators on the probe states.
+Analyzing such a scenario with the ideal class of pure probe states that we have identified, we found that the twin-Fock state emerges in both $SU(2)$ and $SU(1,1)$ estimations as the only state that allows one to achieve Heisenberg limit for at least two out of the three parameters.
 As a comparison, we also investigated the case of other paradigmatic probe states with a fluctuating particle number, such as Gaussian states and cat states, allowing only the measurement of expectation values of operators quadratic in the mode operators.
-We describe those results in \cref{app:indefN}.
-In this case we find that only the two-mode squeezed state emerges for allowing Heisenberg scaling in a two-parameter \textit{SU}(2) estimation, which confirms the resourceful nature of such a state as discussed in the single-parameter scenario~\cite{caves_1981,BondurantShapiro84,yurke86} and also generalizes to the multiparameter case the arguments on the enhancement of \textit{SU}(2) estimations with prior \textit{SU}(1,1) operations~\cite{BrifMann1996,Brif_1996,brif1996high,Gerry2000,Chao-Ping_2016,LiGardetal2016,Youetal2019,Zhangetal2021,DuKongetal2022}.
+In this case we find that only the two-mode squeezed state emerges for allowing simultaneous Heisenberg scaling in a two-parameter $SU(2)$ estimation, which confirms the resourceful nature of such a state as discussed in the single-parameter scenario~\cite{caves_1981,BondurantShapiro84,yurke86} and also generalizes to the multiparameter case the arguments on the enhancement of $SU(2)$ estimations with prior $SU(1,1)$ operations~\cite{BrifMann1996,Brif_1996,brif1996high,Gerry2000,Chao-Ping_2016,LiGardetal2016,Youetal2019,Zhangetal2021,DuKongetal2022}.

-As an outlook, we anticipate that our methods are readily generalizable to unitary groups containing more parameters, such as the \textit{SU}$(d)$ and the \textit{SU}$(p,q)$ groups.
-Also in those cases it is possible to identify ideal classes of states in sectors left invariant by the encoding evolution and analyze the estimation precision with signal-to-noise ratios of (small) powers of the generators.
-However, more complicated and tedious calculations are required in those cases and we have left them for future investigation.
+As an outlook, we anticipate that our methods are readily generalizable to unitary groups containing more parameters, such as the $SU(d)$ and the $SU(p,q)$ groups.
+Also in those cases it is possible to identify ideal classes of states in sectors left invariant by the encoding evolution and analyze the estimation precision with the error-propagation formula from measurements of (low) powers of the generators.
+Still, the open question remains on how to saturate the asymptotic bounds coming from the method of moments when the measured observables do not commute and one is forced to do either independent or imperfect measurements of the noncommuting observables.
+We believe these and related questions, for example, further connections between optimal probe states for larger subgroups of unitaries, and the notion of anti-coherent states~\cite{Serrano_Ens_stiga_2025}, would deserve further investigation.
+Moreover, from a practical point of view, it could be interesting to explore a more general framework, for example including non-ideal preparations, practical measurement schemes, as well as going towards global estimations (at least in the $SU(2)$ or other compact groups cases) and consider a Bayesian approach.
+We thus hope that our work could trigger subsequent investigation with group-theoretic methods in the estimation of multiparameter unitaries.